TCU vs. West Virginia NCAA Football Odds, Plays and Insights | October 23, 2021

 - TCU has one win against the spread in six games this year.

+- This season, the Horned Frogs are winless against the spread when entering a game as a favorite of 4.5 points or more.

-- When TCU records more than 22.5 points, it is 1-4 against the spread and 3-3 overall.
+- TCU is 1-4 against the spread and 3-3 overall in games when it records more than 22.5 points.

-- In games that TCU piles up over 350.7 yards, the team is 1-4 against the spread and 3-3 overall.
+- TCU is 1-4 against the spread and 3-3 overall when the team churns out over 350.7 yards.

 - This year, the Horned Frogs have turned the ball over seven times, three more than the Mountaineers' takeaways (4).